 WHY WE Care

 We’ve been there too.
 Our story begins with our founder, Cindy Bray.
-Cindy’s daughter was disabled and in need of finding employment.
+Cindy’s daughter, Danica, was disabled and in need of finding employment.
 It was from this journey of helping her, and others along the way, that Hope Services officially began in 2003.
-At our foundation, we know that disabilities do not undercut a person’s value or potential, and we’ve found that these individuals carry with them unique giftedness that enrich a company culture.
-As the company has grown tremendously throughout west-central Florida, our passion and values stay the same.
+At our company, we know that disabilities do not undercut a person’s value or potential, and we’ve found that these individuals carry with them unique giftedness that can enrich a company’s culture.
+As the company has grown tremendously throughout west-central Florida, our passion and core beliefs stay the same:

 MEET THE TEAM

 FREQUENTLY ASKED QUESTIONS